 Reviewed by Per-Anders Abrahamsson, M.D., Ph.D.

-Advances in the understanding and treatment of prostate disease are constantly being reported in scientific meetings and peer-reviewed publications.
-What follows are some of the most interesting recent findings, placed in context by Per-Anders Abrahamsson, M.D., Ph.D., a member of Perspectives' editorial and advisory board, who in 2007 was elected Secretary General of the European Association of Urology, the leading professional organization overseas.
+Advances in the understanding and treatment of prostate disease are constantly being reported at scientific meetings and in peer-reviewed publications.
+What follows are some of the most interesting recent findings, placed in context by Dr. Abrahamsson, a member of Perspectives' editorial and advisory board and Secretary General of the European Association of Urology, the leading professional organization overseas.

 Ever since the FDA approved the first cholesterol-lowering statin in 1987, use of the drugs has steadily increased, with an estimated 13 million Americans taking them to ward off heart and vascular disease.
 Recently, statins have gained additional attention, thanks to studies showing the drugs might have anticancer properties.